sentenial/developer-docs/pages/prodOpenBanking/ob_createpayment.md

 Note that:

-* The reference must be unique per merchant account within the defined time to live.
+* The reference must be unique per merchant account within the defined time to live (default = 3 days).
-* If you require a variation on the default time-to-live setting of 3 days, please contact your account manager who will update your configuration as required.
 * Where you reuse a reference, which was linked to a previously generated payment, and it is referenced within the time-to-live limit, your request will result in a:
   * `422` response: Duplicate Reference provided.